CollectionBuilder/cb-docs/docs/advanced/language.md

 Replace "of" and "items" with new words.

-You can also change the text of the “View Full Record” button in this browse-js.html file as well.
+You can also change the text of the "View Full Record" button in this browse-js.html file as well.
 Search for the following lines of code:

 ```
 // view button